tarang1998/KnowledgeBase/Backend/BackendFundamentals/http.md

 - #### HTTP Response Headers

     - Conveys important information like the language and the format of the data being sent in the response body.

+- #### HTTP Response Body

+    - Successful HTTP responses to GET requests generally have a body, which contains the requested information.

 ## Articles